trozware/ZonePet/ReadMe.md

 ### Version History

+- v 1.5.1: Removed icon from tooltip to try to avoid display problem.
 - v 1.5.0:
   - If your pet has a command that can be used to interact with it, this will be shown in the tooltip.
   - Type '/zp about' to see information about your current pet in the chat.
-  - Hopefully fixed bug with extra icon appearing in tooltip and staying there.
 - v 1.4.8: Updated for Patch 8.2.
 - v 1.4.7:
   - Type '/zp dupe' in chat to list your duplicate pets.